Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Thorough preparation is also key.
 Know your talking points cold.
 Arrive early to get comfortable in the space.
 If you don't have time to practice or you're in a fast moment, just stand up tall, shoulders back, and take deep breaths.
 Stop fidgeting with your hands and just relax.

 Who do you admire in your field?
 What makes them ooze confidence and credibility?
 How would they handle this situation?
 Envision what they would say and how they would carry themselves.
+Act as they would, channeling their energy.
+Fake it by modeling those you view as successful.

 With practice, these techniques help instill real inner confidence.
-But you must continue working diligently to develop the skills and knowledge needed for long-term success.
+However, you must continue working diligently to develop the skills and knowledge needed for long-term success.
 Consistently "making it" requires turning faked confidence into earned confidence over time.

 Now, contrary to popular belief, faking it til you make it doesn't just work by pure luck.
-It's faking it is basically acting and that alone won't get you to where you want to be in life.
+It's faking; it is basically acting, and that alone won't get you to where you want to be in life.

 Remember, it's about developing your skills and experience as a confident person who will get results, and this means you need to put in the work behind the scenes.
-In the case of a tech career, this means actively building up relevant skills and experience.

 Beyond concrete skills, build knowledge in your industry and develop critical soft skills like communication, emotional intelligence, collaboration ability, executive presence, and more.
 These allow you to grow into leadership roles.